1178 Broadway -- Burlingame, California 94010

 The winery is just a short drive, depending upon traffic, outside of Seattle.
 Vineyard sources, however, are in the Columbia Valley.
 Golitzin uses French oak, though, apparently they used American cooperage to a degree a few years ago.
 I believe they blend a small amount of Merlot into their Cabernet.

 We have had a few vintages of their Cabernets in the shop.
 These are lovely wines, showing medium-intensity cassis notes and some cedary, oaky fragrances.
-The tannins are balanced though intense.
-You will really need to hold onto these if you want to drink them when the tannins resolve themselves a bit.
+The tannin level is a bit high and many view these as "old school"-styled Cabernet.

 ANDREW WILL